ali-joodaki10/DotNetWebApiWeatherService/README.md

 CreatedAt: UTC timestamp of data collection
 RawJson: Full raw JSON string from the external API Storing raw JSON prioritizes forward compatibility without fragile deserialization, supporting future schema changes and replay.

-Getting Started
-Simply build and run the API, and it will begin collecting weather data regularly with automatic retries, persistence, fallback, and periodic cleanup—all without further intervention required.

-If you want, I can help you create the full README file, including usage examples, configuration details, and deployment instructions.
-Just let me know!